maemo-leste/maemo-leste.github.io/content/pages/page.rst

 Installation guides are provided per device.
 For open tasks/issues, please see the bugtracker: https://github.com/maemo-leste/bugtracker/issues.

+It might also be useful to check out https://leste.maemo.org/Getting_Started

 For more information, check out our `initial blog post
 <{filename}/maemo-leste-standing-on-shoulders-of-giants.rst>`_ as well as the